stlab/better-code/better-code/src/chapter-1-introduction.md

 choice of what _to do_ is going to depend on the specific constraints of the problem you're solving.

-- Confidence in your results
-- Velocity
-- Less code to maintain
-- Easier debugging
-- Less debugging

 and their work more rewarding.